 Private visits & lunches at two handsome villas & gardens

-Private visit to Isola del Garda on Lake Garda
+Private visit to the magical Isola del Garda on Lake Garda

 4* country hotel in Valpolicella wine country

-Can there be anything more exciting on a warm July evening than to sit in the great Roman Amphitheatre of Verona as the orchestra prepares to launch into one of Verdi’s or Bizet’s marvellous operas?
+Can there be anything more exciting on a warm summer’s evening than to sit in the great Roman Amphitheatre of Verona as the orchestra prepares to launch into a marvellous opera?
 Equally stimulating are the summer delights of the country villas and gardens of the Valpolicella wine region.
 These sit tantalisingly close to the civic munificence of one of Northern Italy’s most delightful cities, Verona.
-Verona owes its origins to the Romans, for whom it was an important stop on routes to the north and west.
-Much remains to be seen from this era such as the Amphitheatre (the venue for the Opera Festival) and the layout of the city’s urban plan.
-Today’s city is organised round two major medieval squares, the Piazza delle Erbe and the Piazza dei Signori, built on top of their Roman predecessors.
+Verona owes its origins to the Romans, for whom it was an important stop and trading junction.
+Much remains to be seen from this era such as the Amphitheatre.
+Today’s city is organised around two major medieval squares, the Piazza delle Erbe and the Piazza dei Signori, built on top of their Roman predecessors.
 These charming spaces, together with the surrounding streets and alleys, have palaces and monuments of outstanding beauty, testifying to the wealth of its native aristocracy.

 From Medieval times there are many churches to be seen, including the city’s cathedral and particularly San Zeno with its fine paintings, including Mantegna’s San Zeno Altarpiece.
-For those with a secular or romantic agenda, there is also, of course, the supposed house of Juliet.
-However, you may find the reality of today’s tourist embrace somewhat challenging!
+For those with a secular or romantic agenda, there is also, of course, the supposed house of Juliet, the reality of today’s tourist embrace somewhat challenging!

 Further delights await us in the hills to the north of Verona, in the Valpolicella.
 We shall visit one of the most important producers of Amarone and Valpolicella Classico at Villa Mosconi Bertani, where we shall enjoy a private lunch at the exquisite eighteenth century villa, accompanied by a choice selection of the estate’s wines.
-Horticultural enthusiasts will enjoy our visit to the seventeenth century Villa Arvedi garden, where we shall be the guests of Contessa Allegri-Arvedi for lunch within the splendid Baroque grotto of the villa’s garden.
+Horticultural enthusiasts will enjoy our visit to the seventeenth century Villa Arvedi garden, where we shall be the guests of Count Arvedi for lunch within the splendid Baroque grotto of the villa’s garden.
 After the busy life of the city, Verona’s Giusti Garden will come as a welcome green oasis.
-Finally, the formal garden at Villa Rizzardi will come as an unexpected treat, as we contemplate its immaculate parterres and remarkable box amphitheatre.
+The formal garden at Villa Rizzardi will come as an unexpected treat, as we contemplate its immaculate parterres and remarkable box amphitheatre.
 Finally, one of Palladio’s most complete villas, the Villa Foscari, ‘La Malcontenta’ is magically located on the Brenta Canal.

 Day by day

-- We fly from Gatwick to Venice, arriving in the late afternoon and transfer by coach to Ospedaletto di Pescantina, Verona, staying for five nights at the 4* Hotel Villa Quaranta.
-There will be a group dinner in the hotel restaurant – wine, water and coffee are included with all group lunches and dinners.
+- We fly from Heathrow to Venice, arriving in the late afternoon and transfer by coach to Ospedaletto di Pescantina, Verona, staying for five nights at the 4* Hotel Villa Quaranta.
+There will be a group dinner in our hotel – wine, water and coffee are included with all group lunches and dinners.

-The three featured operas will be Verdi’s Aida on the third night, Bizet’s Carmen on the fourth night and Verdi’s Nabucco on the fifth night.
-Any two operas are included in the visit cost so you will need to let us have your choice of opera when you book.
-It is possible to book for the non-included opera, at an extra cost and the cost includes transfers to and from the Arena.
-If you would like to opt out of one or both of the included operas, the relevant reduction will be made to your final invoice.
-For the two included operas, all seats will be reserved in the First Sector Stalls and these offer good sight of the stage and reasonable sound quality.
+The two featured operas will be Bizet’s Carmen on the fourth night and Rossini’s Barber of Seville on the fifth night.
+Both operas are included in the visit cost.
+For the two included operas, all seats will be reserved in the First Sector GOLD and these offer good sight of the stage and reasonable sound quality.
 However, please be aware that we are not able to choose individual seats or specify particular rows.
-You can upgrade to First Sector Stalls GOLD seats for a supplement of £35 per opera, per person.
+You can upgrade to First Sector PLATINUM seats for £60 per opera per person.

 - Single Supplement: £225 (Double Room for Sole Use)